The best meats to grill

 Give it a rest

-Let beef and pork rest for 5–10 minutes before enjoying.
+Let pork rest for 5–10 minutes before enjoying.
 This helps seal in all the juicy goodness — the key to a flavorful eating experience.

 Prep meat like a pro

-Our favorite ways to prep Open Prairie Natural Pork and Angus Beef are with a marinade or dry rub.
+Our favorite ways to prep Open Prairie Natural* Pork are with a marinade or dry rub.
 Both methods add tons of flavor while enhancing the texture of the meat.
 The best part?
 It’s ridiculously easy!

 Marinating